logo image

 Before 1100s - there was a Wooden Castle on Lady Hill, 300 yards west of where the Elgin centre is today.

-1130 - King David I took control of the area, making Elgin a Royal Burgh, and replacing the Wooden Castle on Lady Hill with a Stone Castle.
+1130 - King David I took control of the area, making Elgin a Royal Burgh, then replacing the Wooden Castle on Lady Hill with a Stone Castle.

 The Royal Castle at Elgin was popular with Scottish Kings, especially for Hunting Trips in the Vast Forests, such as: David I, William I, Alexander II, and Alexander III.